 The Digital Product Passport for tires represents a structural transformation in the way product information is managed.
 Companies that start working on it now can build stronger processes, improve data quality, and be fully prepared once the system becomes fully operational.
 Addressing the DPP for tires in advance means maintaining control instead of rushing to adapt later.

-The Digital Product Passport for tires includes data related to material composition, supply chain information, technical performance, environmental data, compliance documentation, and maintenance, retreading, and recycling instructions.
-The main challenge is integrating data coming from different sources while ensuring consistency, quality, and continuous updates.
+The Digital Product Passport for tires includes data related to material composition, supply chain information, technical performance, environmental data, compliance documentation, and maintenance, retreading and recycling instructions.
+The main challenge is integrating data from different sources while ensuring consistency, quality and continuous updates.

 The Digital Product Passport is part of the ESPR Regulation and will progressively become mandatory for several product categories within the European market.
 The tire industry is also included, with specific requirements that will be defined through delegated acts.

 Yes.
-DPP Studio is also available in white label mode and allows agencies, software houses, and consultants to offer the Digital Product Passport to their clients through a ready to use, customizable platform designed for regulatory compliance.
+DPP Studio is also available in white label mode and allows companies, agencies, software houses, system integrators and consultants to offer the Digital Product Passport to their clients through a ready to use platform designed for regulatory compliance.